patrick0806/config-ubuntu-web-server/README.md

 </VirtualHost>
 ```
 #### 2.5.5 Make apche using the virtual hsot
-enable our file
+Enable our file
 ```bash
 sudo a2ensite your_domain.conf
 ```
-and disable default file
+And disable default file
 ```bash
 sudo a2dissite 000-default.conf
 ```